-Auto-renewal means your insurance company automatically renews your car insurance policy when it comes to the end of your fixed-term contract, usually for the same length of time as your current contract.
-Sounds nice, right?
-Wrong.
+Auto-renewal means your car insurance company automatically renews your car insurance policy when it comes to the end of your fixed-term contract, usually for the same length of time as your current contract.

-- How do I know if my policy is set to auto-renewal?
+How do I know if my policy is set to auto-renew?

 We've outlined why we advise that you don't set your policy to auto-renewal, but there are of course some reasons why people may still opt to.